WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   )
 ```

-In the producer, we then add some logic to pick the value of the flag,
+In the producer, we add logic to select the value of the flag, and
-and pass it to the generator continuation on `resume`.
-However, this
+pass it to the generator continuation on `resume`.
+However, this poses
-poses a challenge: The continuation created with `(cont.new $ct0
+a challenge: the continuation created with `(cont.new $ct0 (ref.func
-(ref.func $generator)))` has the same type as before: A continuation
+$generator)))` has the same type as before: a continuation type with
-type with no parameter or return types.
+no parameter or return types.
 In contrast, the type of the
-continuation received in a handler block for tag `$gen` is different
+continuation received in a handler block for tag `$gen` expects an
-from that type, due to the result type added to `$gen`: The result
+`i32` due to the result type we added to `$gen`.
+This means that the
-type of the tag becomes an additional parameter of the continuation
-received when handling that tag.
-This means that the producer now has
-to deal with two different continuation types:
+producer must now manipulate two different continuation types:

 ```wat
 (type $ft0 (func))